 .vhdgrldr – Load a vhd as hd0 and boot to (hd0,0)\grldr (grub4dos inside the VHD) or if not exist (hd0,0) PBR or if not exist (hd0) MBR (v1.75+).
 Try it for non-Windows VHD files.

-.imghd– Swaps over hd0 with hd1, the image is directly mapped if contiguous or loaded into memory if not – image is mapped as hd0
+.imghd– Swaps over hd0 (USB) with hd1 (first internal hdd), the image is directly mapped if contiguous or loaded into memory if not – image is mapped as hd0

 .imgmemhd, .imgmem – Swaps over hd0 with hd1 and maps the file as hd0 in memory using –mem